mbanf/METACLUSTER/README.md

  To run the METACLUSTER with the Schlapfer et al. 2017 A.thaliana gene cluster predictions data you can download all neccessary datasets from onedrive: [datasets_athaliana](https://1drv.ms/u/s!Avm82Xhe9EZj1iowxEqa_ChVQciY)

+ set specific data format for "custom" files at the end

  ```
  library(METACLUSTER) # load package